jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzweb/index.md

 ![Pushing Changes][16]

-Those changes will automatically queue a build, which, when it completes successfully, will be automatically deployed.
+Any changes delivered to your project will trigger a build, which, when it completes successfully, will be automatically deployed.

 ---
 ## About the manifest